310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha, no worries, no worries.
-Everything’s going perfectly splendid for the show.
+Everything’s going peeerfectly splendid for the show.

 You guys can relax and enjoy the show as our audience.
 {% endbubble %}